Naturality and mapping class groups in Heegaard Floer homology: Introduction

 In its simplest form, Heegaard Floer homology assigns an Abelian group $\HFa(Y)$ to a closed oriented 3-manifold $Y$, well-defined up to isomorphism.
 The construction depends on a choice of Heegaard diagram for $Y$.
 Given two Heegaard diagrams $\HD$ and $\HD'$ for $Y$, our goal is to construct a canonical isomorphism $\HFa(\HD) \to \HFa(\HD')$ such that the set of diagrams, together with these isomorphisms form a transitive system of groups, yielding a single group $\HFa(Y)$.
 We want to do this in a way that every diffeomorphism $d \colon Y_0 \to Y_1$ induces an isomorphism

 For this (and also to get the canonical isomorphisms), one has to consider diagrams embedded in~$Y$, not only ``abstract'' ones.
-That is, we consider triples $(\S,\alphas,\betas)$ where $\S$ is a subsurface of $Y$ that split $Y$ into two handlebodies, and $\alphas$, $\betas \subset \S$ are attaching sets for the two handlebodies.
-Then the main question is: How do we compare $\HFa$ for diagrams that are embedded in $Y$ differently?
+That is, we consider triples $(\S,\alphas,\betas)$ where~$\S$ is a subsurface of~$Y$ that splits~$Y$ into two handlebodies, and~$\alphas$, $\betas \subset \S$ are attaching sets for the two handlebodies.
+Then the main question is: How do we compare~$\HFa$ for diagrams that are embedded in~$Y$ differently?
+Note that our construction of canonical isomorphisms differs from that of Ozsv\'ath and Szab\'o~\cite[Theorem~2.1]{OS06:HolDiskFour} in a subtle but essential way; see Remark~\ref{rem:difference}.

 The Reidemeister-Singer theorem provides an analogue of the Hauptvermutung in the case of Heegaard splittings: Any two Heegaard splittings of $Y$ become isotopic after stabilizations.
 However, this isotopy is far from being unique.
-In fact, the fundamental group $\pi_1(\HD(Y,\S))$ of the space of Heegaard splittings equivalent to $(Y,\S)$ is highly non-trivial.
+In fact, the fundamental group $\pi_1(\mathcal{S}(Y,\S))$ of the space of Heegaard splittings equivalent to $(Y,\S)$ is highly non-trivial.
 So we could have a loop of Heegaard diagrams $\{\, \HD_t \colon t \in [0,1] \,\}$ of~$Y$ along which $\HFa(\HD_t)$ has monodromy.
 Indeed, let us recall the following definition.

 \begin{definition} Let $\S \subset Y$ be a Heegaard surface.
 Then the \emph{Goeritz group} of the Heegaard splitting $(Y,\S)$ is defined as

 In other words, $G(Y,\S)$ consists of automorphisms $d$ of $(Y,\S)$ (considered up to isotopy preserving the splitting) such that $d$ is isotopic to $\text{Id}_Y$ if we are allowed to move $\S$. \end{definition}